HanaOuerghemmi/holbertonschool-higher_level_programming/javascript-warm_up/README.md

 - [x] Update a script to replace the value 12 with 89
 - [x]  function that returns the addition of 2 integers.
 The function must be visible from outside
 - [x] modifies the value of myVar to 333
+- [x] function that executes x times a function.